pulp/oci_env/profiles/pminio/README.md

 `http://pminio:9000`.
 The Minio Client CLI,`mc`, is also installed and configured inside the main container to talk to the Minio service.

-Do not forget to add a new entry to `/etc/hosts/` for the `pminio` alias on your machine, like so:
+Do not forget to add a new entry to `/etc/hosts` for the `pminio` alias on your machine, like so:
 ```
 127.0.0.1   localhost localhost4 pminio
 ::1         localhost localhost6 pminio
 ```

+Ensure that the same entry does not occur in the container's `/etc/hosts` file because it is already addressable from within the container by the running service as `pminio`.

 ## Extra Variables